rstacruz/rsjs/README.md

 ### Bootstrap data with meta tags

 A common pattern is to use inline `<script>` tags to leave data that scripts will pick up later on.
+In the spirit of [avoiding inline scripts](#no-inline-scripts), these patterns should  also be avoided.

 ```js
 <!-- ✗ Avoid -->